This article will teach you everything you need to know to get started buying and selling used auto parts and selling them online.

 I did this when I first started and was soon stuck with parts that I couldn’t sell.
 Learn from my mistakes and keep reading.

 Where Do I Get The Parts To Sell?

-The first questions people ask when starting to sell online is “where do I get the items to sell?”
+The first question people ask when starting to sell online is, “where do I get the items to sell?”
 In this case, used auto parts.

 The best place to purchase used auto parts is from automotive salvage yards.
 The ones that allow you to pull the parts yourself are the best, as the parts are usually cheaper because you do all the work of finding and pulling the parts.